ASNA/create-dbname-with-api/README.md

-## Create or modify an ASNA Database Name.
+## Create, modify or delete an ASNA Database Name

 > Important: This code applies only to DataGate 16.x clients.